 Lloyd-Jones makes an interesting point when saying that if all the Christian life entailed was accepting salvation and going to heaven then the New Testament letters would never have been needed, and there would be no real need for the church.

 His point is that we all struggle with life and will continue to struggle with life regardless of whether we have professed Jesus as Lord and Saviour.
-Being a believer is no guarantee that life will be smooth sailing.
+Simply, being a believer is no guarantee that life will be smooth sailing.

 15 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
 16 But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life.